veliovgroup/ostrio/docs/prerendering/nginx.md

 }
 ```

-#### Advanced: WebSockets, socket.io, socketjs
+### Advanced: WebSockets, socket.io, socketjs

-In order to make Prerendering work with websites where WebSockets or its polyfill is used, it should be ignored for Prerendering.
+In order to make Pre-rendering work with websites where WebSockets or its polyfill is used, it should be ignored for Pre-rendering.

 ```nginx
 # Add to `location @crawlable` block:
 location @crawlable {